All Episodes

 She was breastfeeding in this Time magazine cover.

-And by the way, we here at the EIB Network were the first with the parody covers of Time Magazine.
+And by the way, we here at the EIB network were the first with the parody covers of Time magazine.

 And now there have been others.

-Uh is is uh is a very popular one out there.
+Obama breastfeeding from George Clooney is a very popular one out there.

 Obama as the young boy.

-This Melinda Henneberg.
+This is Melinda Henneberg.

-Maybe it was time, one of the two.
+Maybe it was Time, one of the two.

 Does it really matter?